replicatedhq/kots.io/content/kotsadm/updating/updating-kots-apps.md

 ### Embedded Cluster Airgapped Installs

-> Introduced in Kots v1.34.0
+> Introduced in KOTS v1.34.0

 In order to install an update from an airgap file, the following command can be used: